Nat34/Structure/Readme.txt

 Document Object Model (DOM) and Trees:

+DOM:
 HTML tags define a hierarchical structure called the DOM DOM represents objects defined via HTML and then later interacted with via a scripting language, like JavaScript.
 Tags define DOM elements

+Tree Diagrams:
+mental models of file systems
+mental models of the DOM

 Web browser master list:
 Firefox 3.5+